 - What critical security controls have you implemented to ensure the security of my company’s data?

 - What types of testing are performed to ensure the effectiveness of the security controls that you have implemented?

-How can you be sure a service provider has really prepared for all the potential issues?
-One major framework that has recently come to the forefront of the security discussion is SOC 2.
+- How can you be sure a service provider has really prepared for all the potential issues?

+One major security framework that we hear a lot is SOC 2 (Service Organization Control 2).
 By going through a detailed, thorough audit, service providers can be designated as SOC 2 compliant.
 We went through this process; ClearSky Data is 100 percent SOC 2 compliant.
 It’s important to us and to our customers, because if a company completes this process, you know it adheres to a strict set of principles around securely managing your data.

-Let’s look at what exactly being SOC 2 compliant means, and why it’s important for a service provider like ClearSky and how it addresses customer security concerns.
+So let’s look at what exactly being SOC 2 compliant means, why it’s important for a service provider like ClearSky and how it addresses customer security concerns.

 What is SOC 2 compliance?